SaltyFish123/SaltyFish123.github.io/_posts/2022-06-24-c++_constexpr.md

 The primary difference between const and constexpr variables is that the initialization of a const variable can be deferred until run time.
 A constexpr variable must be initialized at compile time.
 All constexpr variables are const.

 A constexpr function or constructor is implicitly inline.
 Such functions produce compile-time constants when they are called with compile-time constants.
-If they’re called with values not known until runtime, they produce runtime values.
+If they're called with values not known until runtime, they produce runtime values.

 ```cpp
 constexpr int j = 10;